Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 A calmer base between sightseeing blocks makes the trip feel easier.

-You will want to eat out, but a kitchen makes breakfasts, coffee, and simple meals effortless.
+You will want to eat out, but a kitchen makes breakfast, coffee, and simple meals effortless.

 Laundry for longer stays